excalibur1234/pacui/README.md

 ```

 ### Search syntax
 PacUI uses [fuzzy finder (fzf)](https://github.com/junegunn/fzf) to display lists of items (such as packages, package groups, logs, patchs, etc.) and by starting to type, you can easily search/filter those lists.
-Advanced users can use regular expressions to improve their search results. fzf accepts multiple search terms (with regular expressions) delimited by spaces. e.g. `^music git$ sbtrkt !fire`
+Regular expressions can be used to improve the search results. fzf accepts multiple search terms (with regular expressions) delimited by spaces. e.g. `^music git$ sbtrkt !fire`

 | Search Term | Description                       |
 | ----------- | --------------------------------- |